pylint-dev/pylint/doc/intro.rst

 errors, it can recommend suggestions about how particular blocks can be refactored and can offer you details about the code's complexity.

-Other similar projects would include the now defunct pychecker_, pyflakes_, flake8_ and mypy_.
+Other similar projects would include pychecker_ (now defunct), pyflakes_, flake8_, and mypy_.
 The default coding style used by Pylint is close to `PEP 008`_.

 Pylint will display a number of messages as it analyzes the code and it can also be used for displaying some statistics about the number of warnings and